-Why would anyone want this engine in the Corvette?
-I guess if you wanted to mod it would be easy to jack up the boost, but stock for stock the LT1 is more powerful, torquier, probably sounds better and is likely lighter with better real-world fuel economy too
+Why would anyone want this engine in the Corvette? :confused: I guess if you wanted to mod it would be easy to jack up the boost, but stock for stock the LT1 is more powerful, torquier, probably sounds better and is likely lighter with better real-world fuel economy too

 It'll also have better response (no turbo lag), and will make a more consistent sports car motor since there aren't turbos that jack up the oil and air inlet temps.